 Available on: PC, Xbox One, PS4, iOS, Android

-Originally released on mobile and PC before coming to and consoles last year, Castaway Paradise has very similar vibes to Animal Crossing, and seems to draw inspiration from the series in its own way.
+Originally released on mobile and PC before coming to and consoles, Castaway Paradise has very similar vibes to Animal Crossing, and seems to draw inspiration from the series in its own way.
 After finding yourself ashore on an island when you get caught up in a storm, you encounter some of the locals who give you a tent to call home.
 After setting up your tent, you can set out to explore the island, get to know the residents, and work towards unlocking more parts of the island to explore.
 Some of the residents are also anthropomorphic animals like pigs and ducks, so it will feel very familiar.
-Just as you do favours for Punchy and Hamlet and any fellow neighbours in New Leaf, you can help the villagers with their activities in Castaway Paradise and form friendships.
+Just as you do favors for Punchy and Hamlet and any fellow neighbors in New Leaf, you can help the villagers with their activities in Castaway Paradise and form friendships.
 You can even fish, catch bugs, and grow your own crops.
 It’s probably the closest tropical Animal Crossing-like experience you can currently play while you wait it out for New Horizons.

 Available on: PC

 Staxel is a cute blocky sandbox adventure that has a lot of elements that will feel familiar to you.
 As the newest resident in the village, you’re tasked with restoring a farm.
 Getting to know the residents and forming friendships is a big part of the game, and you can help the villagers out in various ways.
 The locals will help you get settled in, and all have their own unique personalities.
 With your rundown home and farm, you’ll have your work cut out for you, but you can spruce the place up however you like with lots of customization options (like putting floor tiles and picking furniture).
-Eventually you’ll be able to expand and grow your farm with some hard work.
-And thanks to its sandbox nature, you can even customise the world around you.
-If you fancy a break from farming and talking to your neighbours, you can also venture out into the Wilds and catch bugs, fish, and hunt.
+Eventually, you’ll be able to expand and grow your farm with some hard work.
+And thanks to its sandbox nature, you can even customize the world around you.
+If you fancy a break from farming and talking to your neighbors, you can also venture out into the Wilds and catch bugs, fish, and hunt.
 With lots of collectible items and hobbies to occupy your time, it’s a delightfully laid back little adventure that also features co-op functionality.

 Available on: iOS, Android

 Building a town with cute animal friends?
 Happy Street is a great alternative for anyone looking for something on their smartphone.
-As a little fox called Billy (who wears goggles on his head - very important, that), you float down in a hot air balloon to land on the ground and be greeted by Pepin, the globe trotting extraordinaire.
+As a little fox called Billy (who wears goggles on his head - very important, that), you float down in a hot air balloon to land on the ground and be greeted by Pepin, the globe-trotting extraordinaire.
 With Pepin, you set out to build yourself a new home and a town to make new friends.
 After collecting resources around the landscape and constructing more buildings, new animals will move into the town you’re beginning to grow.
-With the chance to explore different areas, expand your town, and build all manner of shops and stands while you chat to the residents and fulfill objectives, it’s a fun little mobile game that will help stave off your hunger for more Animal Crossing adventures.
+With the chance to explore different areas, expand your town, and build all manner of shops and stands while you chat with the residents and fulfill objectives, it’s a fun little mobile game that will help stave off your hunger for more Animal Crossing adventures.